Barbapapazes/slidev-theme-aneo/.docs/content/2.API/layouts.md

 Subtitle
 ```

-If you provide title or / and author, you can have a blank cover slide.
+If you provide title and author, you can have a blank cover slide.

 ```md[slides.md]
 ---